HimangiM/Just-Go-with-the-Flow-Self-Supervised-Scene-Flow-Estimation/README.md

    ```
    The data preprocessing file to run the code on KITTI is present in the src folder: kitti_dataset_self_supervised_cycle.py.

-### Training, Fine-tuning, and Evaluation
+### Training, Fine-tuning
-   You can download the pretrained model from here.

-   To train on KITTI dataset, execute the script:
+   To train/fine-tune on KITTI dataset, execute the script:
    ```
    source src/commands/command_train_1nn_cycle_nuscenes_keep_interp_ons_full_fine_tune_kitti_1e4_cache.sh
    ```
+#### Evaluation
+   You can download the pretrained model from here.
+To evaluate on the KITTI dataset, execute the script:

 ### Visualization
 You can use Open3d to visualize the results.
 A sample script is given in the